CVE-2023-28841

 CVE-2023-28841 is a medium-severity Missing Encryption of Sensitive Data (CWE-311) vulnerability in Mobyproject Moby.
 Its CVSS base score is 6.8 (Medium).

-Operationally, ranked in the top 11.7% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Network Sniffing (T1040); ranked at the 50th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References